GetPageSpeed/n98-magerun2-module-getpagespeed/README.md

 Largest product category has this number of products: <b>2604</b>
 </pre>

-Simply copy-paste suggested configuration bits to e.g. `/etc/varnish/varnish.params` or otherwise specify as startup parameters to Varnish.
+Simply copy-paste the suggested configuration bits to e.g. `/etc/varnish/varnish.params` or otherwise specify as startup parameters to Varnish.

 ### `n98-magerun2 dev:theme:active`